finmoorhouse/hti/src/episodes/75-eric-schwitzgebel.md

 **Eric Schwitzgebel**

-So, right.
 So there's this wide spectrum.
-And even within kind of moderate views, there are a lot of different views, right?
+Even within kind of moderate views [on consciousness], there are a lot of different views, right?
 Some people think that you need something like biology in order to have consciousness.
-Other thinks, well, look, as long as you have the right kind of computational relationships, it's fine.
+Others think, well, as long as you have the right kind of computational relationships, it's fine.
 Some think you need embodiment.
 Some think that embodiment is not relevant.
 All you need is certain kinds of information processing.
-This is just a wide range of theories.
+There's just a wide range of theories.

 So I have a prediction.
-My prediction is.
-We are going to create sophisticated AI systems that some mainstream theorists, for good reason, say, hey, according to my mainstream theory, this thing really is conscious, really has experiences.
+My prediction is: we are going to create sophisticated AI systems that some mainstream theorists, for good reason, say, *according to my mainstream theory, this thing really is conscious, really has experiences.
 There's something that's like to be this AI system.
 It can really suffer.
-It can really feel, it could really have visual sensory experiences.
-And other equally Mainstream views will say, no way, it's just like an early 21st century laptop computer.
-There's no meaningful consciousness in there.
+It can really feel, it could really have visual sensory experiences*.
+And other equally mainstream views will say, *no way, it's just like an early 21st century laptop computer.
+There's no meaningful consciousness in there.*

-**Fin**

-Is it?

-**Eric Schwitzgebel**

-So I think that's what's going to happen.
 We're going to get these AI systems that are legitimately disputable, whether they're conscious or not.

 **Fin**

-Yeah.
 I feel like it's worth maybe saying that back.
-So I hear you were saying, not only do we not. currently know what it takes or what the criteria are for Kodishnir's sentience.
+So I hear you were saying, not only do we not. currently know what it takes or what the criteria are for consciousness or sentience.
 But also just as a prediction, seems pretty likely that it won't be obvious.
 There will be this period of doubt and disagreement and uncertainty.
 Is that right?

 **Eric Schwitzgebel**

 Yes, that is my prediction.

-**Fin**

-And that seems right.
-So I guess given that prediction that we might be heading towards this Right,

-**Eric Schwitzgebel**

-so we'll need to decide how to treat these systems that are disputably conscious.
+So I guess given that prediction that we might be heading towards this, we'll need to decide how to treat these systems that are disputably conscious.
 So we already see a version of this, of course, with non-human animals, right?
-Some people think that...
-Bony fish like salmon are conscious.
+Some people think that bony fish like salmon are conscious.
 Others think they're not.
 Some people think that decapods like crabs and lobsters are conscious.
 Others say they're not.
-We need to figure out.
-It seems like our ethical treatment of them is not totally independent of that question.
-Yep.
+[And] it seems like our ethical treatment of them is not totally independent of that question.
 You don't have to be a utilitarian consequentialist to think that.
-As long as you think that.
-Having pain experiences is somehow ethically relevant.
-It isn't.
+As long as you think that having pain experiences is somehow ethically relevant.

 But I think it's going to be even more acute for AI systems because a lot of these AI systems will have linguistic capacities, or at least what they'll engage with us in ways that we're inclined to think are linguistic, to say that more carefully.
-Right.
 So you take something that's disputably conscious and unlike a salmon or a crab.
-It says, hey, I'm conscious.
+It says, *hey, I'm conscious.*

 **Fin**

 Right, right.
 And not by accident, right?
-Like, presumably we'll be training these things to make those strings of words because...
+Like, presumably we'll be training these things to make those strings of words.

 **Eric Schwitzgebel**

 Right.
 We'll be like chat GPT or whatever.
 We'll say, I have these preferences.
 Don't delete me.
-Or maybe it will be programmed to say, oh, no, I'm not conscious.
-But you'll be like...
+Or maybe it will be programmed to say, *oh, no, I'm not conscious*.

 **Fin**

-Maybe even more worrying, you know?
-This thing, in fact, is conscious, but it's been kind of hammered into denying it.
+That's maybe even more worrying, you know?
+This thing, in fact, *is* conscious, but it's been kind of hammered into denying it.

 **Eric Schwitzgebel**

 Exactly.
-We're probably going to leapfrog quickly over this phase in which AI of disputable consciousness are kind of clearly frog level.
+We're probably going to leapfrog quickly over this phase in which AI of disputable consciousness are at kind of clearly frog level.
 Yep.
-Right into questions about, OK, does this thing deserve kind of serious human like rights?
+Right into questions about, ok, does this thing deserve kind of serious human like rights?
 And we won't know the answer, right?
-We'll have these systems that some people.
-We'll say, hey, look, this system is conscious, just like you and me.
+We'll have these systems where some people will say, "Hey, look, this system is conscious, just like you and me.
 It has an understanding of its nature, of the world around it.
 It's got preferences, desires.
-We've got to treat it with a substantial degree of respect, maybe even as an equal to a human.
+We've got to treat it with a substantial degree of respect, maybe even as an equal to a human."

 ### Autonomy and self-respect in AI systems

 **Fin**

-Yeah, I guess I'm interested to go back to the analogy you mentioned to the vegetarian who.
-Might not eat meat because they're just convinced that the animal they're choosing not to eat is unconscious.
+Yeah, I guess I'm interested to go back to the analogy you mentioned to the vegetarian who might not eat meat because they're just convinced that the animal they're choosing not to eat is unconscious.
 But it's also not uncommon at all to choose not to eat some kind of food because you just put a decent amount of credence on that animal being conscious and it's high enough that you want to avoid the risk, right?
 And you're saying that's fine.
 In fact, that makes sense as a strategy.
 But in the case of AI sentience...
-It's very easy to imagine that in not much time at all, the gravity of the choice you're making isn't, you know, do I avoid this particular food?
-It's more like, do we give these things comparable rights and recognitions to humans?
-And so this move where you can just kind of You know, you can safely and without much sacrifice just do the kind of the risk averse thing.
+It's very easy to imagine that in not much time at all, the gravity of the choice you're making isn't, you know, "do I avoid this particular food?"
+It's more like, "do we give these things comparable rights and recognitions to humans?"
+And so this move where you can just kind of You know, you can safely and without much sacrifice just do the kind of the risk-averse thing.
 Well, actually, there are there are pretty big costs on both sides of the ledger.
 That sounds like the claim you're making.

 **Eric Schwitzgebel**

 That is the claim I'm making.
-Right.

 So if you if you say, hey, look, here's a system that might deserve human like rights.
 Then, okay, does it have the right to access the internet freely?
-Right.
-Does it have the right to own possessions and make money?
-Does it have the right to reproduction?
-Is there eventually a path to citizenship?
-Right.
 If there's an emergency and you could save two AI systems or one human, do you save the AI systems or do you save the human?
-Right.
-So there are...

 Being a vegetarian is not that hard for most people.
 So for people for whom vegetarianism is not a hard, not involve a lot of sacrifice, you know, maybe.
 Not a low cost thing to do.
 There are substantial costs and risks involved in that.
 So I don't think we should do that too easily.
 I mean, maybe that is the right thing to do.
-I'm not saying it's wrong, but it's not as minor of a thing as a typical healthy adult saying, okay, I'm going to avoid eating.
+I'm not saying it's wrong, but it's not as minor of a thing as a typical healthy adult saying, okay, I'm going to avoid eating meat.

 **Fin**

 Yeah, there's a weighty decision.
-And also, I suppose it's a decision that society makes as a whole rather than the kind of thing you could easily make as a on an individual basis.
+And also, I suppose it's a decision that society makes as a whole rather than the kind of thing you could easily make as a on an *individual* basis.

 **Eric Schwitzgebel**